testzzu/GPEML/content/_index.md

 - **Advance research and applications**: Promote and enhance research and applications of GPEML in China
 - **Foster international collaborations**: Promote international collaborations between Chinese GPEML researchers and innovative researchers worldwide
 - **Develop young researchers**: Develop postgraduate research students and early career researchers to undertake research and applications in GPEML
-- **Workshop branding**: Establish and update/review the name of the annual workshop (with the possibility to expand it to a symposium in the future)
+- **Symposium branding**: Establish and update/review the name of the annual symposium (with the possibility to expand it to a symposium in the future)
-- **Venue and schedule**: Determine the venue and dates of each workshop
+- **Venue and schedule**: Determine the venue and dates of each symposium
-- **Programme approval**: Discuss and approve the draft programme proposed by the organizing committee, including invited speakers of the workshop
+- **Programme approval**: Discuss and approve the draft programme proposed by the organizing committee, including invited speakers of the symposium
-- **Format review**: Periodically review the workshop format (e.g., invited-speakers-only, paper submissions, student presentations) to ensure effectiveness and alignment with goals
+- **Format review**: Periodically review the symposium format (e.g., invited-speakers-only, paper submissions, student presentations) to ensure effectiveness and alignment with goals
-- **Special issues**: Facilitate the organisation of special issues derived from the workshop
+- **Special issues**: Facilitate the organisation of special issues derived from the symposium
 - **Book publication**: Facilitate the organisation of publishing a book in the *Genetic and Evolutionary Computation* Springer Book Series

 </div>